microsoft/VirtualClient/website/docs/guides/usage-scenarios/test-disks.md

 OSDisk
 ```

-3. Testing the temp disk on an Azure VM.
+3. Testing the smallest non-OS disk.
-On Azure VMs the temp disk is typically the smallest which isn't an OS Disk.
-The filter below applies these conditions.
-If user attaches disks that are even smaller than the temp disk, they just need to
-swap the smallest with biggest
 ```bash
 Smallest&OSDisk:false
 ```

-4. Test a specific disk on your lab machine with size.
+4. Test specific disks on your machine with size.
-This filter would return all the non-OS disk volumes with size of 4TB approx. If you want to test a specific disk with a unique size like 4TB, you can do filters that targets that disk.
+This filter would return all the non-OS disk volumes with size of 4TB ±1%.
+If you want to test a specific disk with a unique size like 4TB, you can do filters that targets that disk.
 ```bash
 SizeEqualTo:4TB&OSDisk:false
 ```